Learn German Grammar Online for Free

 What are the 3 articles in German?

 German has three definite articles ‘der’, ‘die’ and ‘das’ as well as two indefinite ones ‘ein’ and ‘eine’.
-Articles are used before nouns and are linked to the grammatical gender of nouns (‘der’ is used for masculine nouns, ‘die’ for feminine and ‘das’ for neutral nouns).
-Likewise, ‘ein’ indicates either the masculine or neutral gender and ‘eine’ the feminine gender.
+Articles are used before nouns and are linked to the grammatical gender of nouns (‘der’ is used for masculine nouns, ‘die’ for feminine and ‘das’ for neuter nouns).
+Likewise, ‘ein’ indicates either the masculine or neuter gender and ‘eine’ the feminine gender.

 How to form plural nouns in German?